dimitrovivan/Cinema-App/README.md

   ####  Disdisadvantages:
    1. If you try to login when i have turned of Firebase authentication you will receive error "Failed to fetch", due to security reasons in Firebase.
 And after the second time    you try, or 1-3s it will be turned on automatically and you will be able to log in.
 It is same for register.

-   2. If you try to reach for example http://localhost:3000/all-movies/someid you will receive error, because lite-server considers someid for file and it is searching for it.
-But you can reach with single recourses easily.

 ## How to set up:
 1. Open terminal in root folder and type npm install